Shipyard Objectives and Exact Build Solutions

 |---|---|---|

-| Ship name only | Build the hull in the correct shipyard for that recipe. | Shipyard |
+| Ship name only | Build the hull in the shipyard named by the recipe. | Shipyard output, tug drop area, or objective panel |

-| Fuelled ship | Build the hull, then route it through a Fuel Depot. | Fuel Depot |
+| Fuelled ship | Build the hull, then link it through a Fuel Bay.
+Use the Mk 3 Fuel Depot when an endgame or large-ship recipe calls for antimatter fuel. | Fuel module, tug drop area, and objective panel |

-| Armed ship | Build and fuel the ship, then route it through an Ammo Depot. | Ammo Depot |
+| Armed ship | Build and fuel the ship, then route it through an Ammo Depot if the objective asks for the armed version. | Ammo Depot, tug drop area, and objective panel |

-| Explorer, science, or probe ship | Build the ship and supply the listed probes or science parts. | Ship, objective panel, and any required depot |
+| Explorer, science, or probe ship | Build the ship and supply the special parts shown in the current recipe, such as sensors, science modules, or probes. | Ship, final module, and objective panel |

-| Arkship or large class ship | Use the Arkship Terminal, Component Factory, Large Shipyard, Large Tug-Bay, and the correct Fuel Depot if the recipe calls for them. | Arkship Terminal, Component Factory, Large Shipyard, Tug Bay, or Fuel Depot |
+| Arkship or large class ship | For Arkship steps, start with the Arkship Terminal and support it with Component Factory output and tug access.
+For large ship objectives, use the Large Shipyard, Large Tug-Bay or Large Tugs, and the fuel module required by the recipe. | Arkship Terminal, Component Factory, Large Shipyard, tug route, or Fuel Depot |

 Exact Shipyard Block Layout

 Build ship objectives in this order from left to right.
-This gives you a clean line to compare against your own station:
+This gives you a clean line to compare against your own station.

 Build Solutions by Objective Type

-| Objective type | Build this block | Prepare these lanes | Common stall | Fix |
+| Objective type | Build this block | Prepare these checks | Common stall | Fix |

 |---|---|---|---|---|

-| Arkship or large ship objectives | Arkship Terminal, Component Factory, Large Shipyard, Large Tug-Bay, and the Fuel Depot tier named by the recipe | Large Engines, Medium Fuel Tanks, Sensor Arrays, Science Modules, Armour Plating, Micro-Antimatter Reactors, and antimatter fuel if required | Large parts are built but not installed | Check tug access, part storage filters, and the drop area.
-Large parts often fail at movement, not crafting. |
+| Large ship objective | Large Shipyard, Large Tug-Bay or Large Tugs, and the needed fuel module | Large parts, tug access, final drop area, and any antimatter fuel requirement | Large parts are built but not installed or the ship will not move | Check tug access, part filters, and free space around the ship.
+Large builds often fail at movement, not crafting. |

 When the Objective Refuses to Finish

 If the counter is stuck, do not rebuild the whole factory first.
-Run this checklist in order:
+Run this checklist in order.

 - Open the objective and confirm the exact final item name.

-- Click the ship itself and check whether it is unfuelled, unarmed, missing cargo, or missing science parts.
+- Click the ship and check whether it is unfuelled, unarmed, missing cargo, or missing science parts.

 - Temporarily stop unrelated factories or set their Max Amount To Build so upgrades do not steal ship parts.